 Managing heavy periods

-Girls with VWD who have heavy periods might want to carry extra pads or even a change of clothes in case of accidents.
+Girls and women with VWD who have heavy periods might want to carry extra pads or even a change of clothes in case of excessive bleeding.

 They should get advice from their GP or gynaecologist about options to control their bleeding, these include: